 5. The Results Will Only Get Richer (So You Should, Too)

 Send coded messages to search engines via Schema markup, enabling richer, more prominent search results.
 Schema can add more visual and informational elements, but can also add functionality, as well.
-See this example of a Bank of America result that allows consumers to book an appointment from right there in the search result:
+See this example of a Bank of America.
+This allows consumers to book an appointment from the search result:

 You can see Mary’s entire presentation from Local Search Summit 2017 here:

-Want to learn more about accelerating your local search results?
+Want to learn more about accelerating your local search optimization?

 - Read more great insights from #LSS2017